brycejohnston/agroclimatology/README.md

 Ruby client for interacting with the [NASA (POWER) Agroclimatology Web Resource](http://power.larc.nasa.gov/cgi-bin/agro.cgi)

-Initial functionality is focused on getting solar radiation datasets (insolation on horizontal surface) for a given latitude and longitude.
+Initial functionality is focused on getting solar radiation data for a given latitude and longitude.
 Other solar radiation and meteorological query parameters will be available in subsequent versions.

 ## Installation